|INCREDIBLE DETAIL! CLICK PICTURE TWICE FOR FULL EFFECT

-Carson began her career as an aquatic biologist in the U.S. Bureau of Fisheries, and became a full-
+Carson began her career as an aquatic biologist in the U.S. Bureau of Fisheries, and became a full-time

-S. National Book Award, recognition as a gifted writer, and financial security.
-Her next book, The
+National Book Award, recognition as a gifted writer, and financial security.
+Her next book, The Edge of

-Edge of the Sea, and the reissued version of her first book, Under the Sea Wind, were also
+the Sea, and the reissued version of her first book, Under the Sea Wind, were also bestsellers.
+This sea

-problems that she believed were caused by synthetic pesticides.
-The result was the book Silent
+that she believed were caused by synthetic pesticides.
+The result was the book Silent Spring (1962),

-Spring (1962), which brought environmental concerns to an unprecedented share of the American
+which brought environmental concerns to an unprecedented share of the American people.
+Although

-people.
-Although Silent Spring was met with fierce opposition by chemical companies, it spurred a
+Silent Spring was met with fierce opposition by chemical companies, it spurred a reversal in national

 Carson was posthumously awarded the Presidential Medal of Freedom by Jimmy Carter.